afkzoro/worksquare-backend-task/README.md

 ```
 ## 🚀 Deployment

 The application is deployed using cloud-native container platforms.
-We implemented two deployment strategies but currently maintain only Cloud Run for cost optimization.
+I implemented two deployment strategies but currently maintain only Cloud Run for cost optimization.

 ### AWS ECS with Fargate